How to Pay Yourself LLC: Everything You Need to Know

 How to Pay Yourself in a LLC: Taxes

 For any members who are paid as employees, the LLC must withhold income and employment taxes.
 However, if the member is paid as an independent contractor, then the LLC does not have to pay employment taxes.
 Instead, the member will be responsible for paying a self-employment tax on personal income taxes.
 Any distributions from the LLC at year-end have to be listed on the income tax returns and are taxed as personal income.

 How to Pay Yourself in a LLC: Incentives / Bonus

 For LLCs, salaries above $1 million are not deductible.
 Therefore, the only way to pay an employee more than a $1 million salary is by making it “incentive based”.
 This means that the employee must meet some sort of predetermined objective in order to receive this incentive pay.
-Bonuses above $1 million are withheld at a 39.6% rate while bonuses below $1 million are withheld at a 25% rate.
+Bonuses above $1 million are withheld at a 39.6 percent rate while bonuses below $1 million are withheld at a 25 percent rate.